Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-You can take a listing of folders using either the DIR command or the TREE command.
-Both commands produce different styles of listings.
-I prefer the DIR command.
-The TREE command creates a graphical listing, showing the hierarchical placement of each folder.
-DIR command displays all the folders and sub-folder(s) separated with back-slashes in one line.
-A sample listing of both types is given below, one after the other:
+You can generate a folder listing using either the DIR command or the TREE command, each producing a different style of output.
+Personally, I prefer the DIR command.
+The TREE Command creates a graphical view, displaying the hierarchical structure of folders and subfolders.
+In contrast, the DIR command presents each folder and subfolder on a single line, separated by backslashes.
+A sample of both listings.

 DOS Command Help.